NOOMA: History

 Originally, the non-profit company Fringe began making the NOOMA films in September 2001.
-The first film in the series was titled "Rain", and made in collaboration with co-writer, director Adam Stielstra and producer Brett Van Til.
+The first film in the series was titled "Rain", and was made in collaboration with co-writer and director Adam Stielstra and producer Brett Van Til.
+Stielstra was hired to develop a narrative formula and worked in collaboration with Rob Bell and Santino Stoner to successfully develop that formula and story structure from which all following Nooma films were based.
 Fringe later changed its name to Flannel and is located in Grandville, Michigan.
 Since November 2002, Flannel has distributed the films through their website, NOOMA.com.
 A soundtrack featuring music from the first ten films (plus "Flowers" from 013) became available in December 2005 through NOOMA.com and digital music outlets.

 In March 2005, Zondervan started distributing the series, making it available to retail markets.
 The entire look of the NOOMA series changed when Zondervan began distributing the films.
 Previously, the first 10 NOOMAs had been available as DVDs in clear and light blue plastic packaging.
 New packaging which accompanied the re-release of 001–010 and all subsequent episodes features a paper case and a 32-page discussion book.
 The books feature Scripture, stills from the film, questions related to the film's topic, and a single fun fact for each episode, usually about some production aspect of the film.

 An app is also available to watch the NOOMA videos for both iOS and Android, developed in 2011 by the Christian media publishing company Zondervan.